 25x2 + 10x – 15 ÷ (5x + 5)

 Next, we divide the first term of the polynomial inside the division bracket by the first term of the polynomial outside the division bracket.
 To perform this, we apply the quotient rule.
-We put the result above the bracket and align it to the first term of the polynomial inside the bracket.
+We put the result above the bracket and aligned it to the first term of the polynomial inside the bracket.

 Then, we multiply the divisor by the answer we obtained earlier and subtract the answer from the dividend.

-This means that we multiply 5x + 5 by 5x to obtain 25x2 + 25x.
+This means we multiply 5x + 5 by 5x to obtain 25x2 + 25x.
 We then subtract 25x2 + 25x from 25x2 + 10x to obtain -15x.

 We bring down – 15 to create a new polynomial.